 Over the years my bullying language has evolved and I’m grateful to the students, educators and parents who have helped me rethink my vocabulary.
 To begin with, my first book on bullying was written in 1996, three years before Columbine.
 The title was “Bullies and Victims, Helping Your Child Through the Schoolyard Battlefield” But, today I would never use those words!

-Twenty years ago, my daughter and co-author, Paul Fried, PhD and I staked out the topic of bullying for a book.
+Twenty years ago, my daughter and co-author, Paula Fried, PhD and I staked out the topic of bullying for a book.
 Paula and I came up with the title - Bullies and Victims - and the publisher came up with the sub-title - Helping Your Child Through the Schoolyard Battlefield.
 Today we would never use that language.
 Now I never use the term -bully- as a noun, only as a verb.
 Verbal bullying includes “name-calling” and “labeling.”
 Identifying children as “bullies” is a form of verbal bullying, the very thing we were trying to eradicate.
 Now, I refer to those children who engage in bullying behavior as “bulliers,” describing their actions rather than their whole being.

 A Shift from "Victims"